When the exercises don’t work!

-Ok, let’s be clear, I don’t love the fact that a client might not be getting better, but I do love the dialogue that’s opened up when a client feels they can be completely honest with me and isn’t worried about my professional sensitivities.
+When the exercises I’ve prescribed don’t work I often find I do my best work.
+Ok, let’s be clear, I don’t love the fact that a client might not be getting better, but I do love the dialogue that’s opened up because it gives a free rein to investigate what’s going on.

 Good exercise prescription is an art form.
 Ask any osteopath or physiotherapist and they will tell you that one of the biggest challenges they face is – Exercise compliance eg getting a patient to do the damned exercises!